Priorswood: Amenities

-Priorswood largely comprises residential property, along with a parish church, and St Francis of Assisi Junior and Senior National Schools (on Clonshaugh Drive), and a special junior post-primary school for Traveller children.
+Priorswood largely comprises residential property, along with a parish church, St Francis of Assisi Junior and Senior National Schools (on Clonshaugh Drive), and a special junior post-primary school for Traveller children.
 Clonshaugh Shopping Centre is found next to the church and includes a dentist, protein store, newsagent, pub, pharmacy and other outlets.
 Belcamp Park (and Darndale Park) are located to the north.
 There is a Gaelic Athletic Association sports ground opposite the main Traveller settlement.

 The socio-economic profile of the Priorswood area is similar to that of neighbouring Darndale, and the housing stock in the area is almost totally local authority housing, though of a different form to the bulk of Darndale.
 Although defined distinctly, Darndale and Priorswood are often mentioned together.

 Developments

 The Bewley's Airport Hotel was built in neighbouring Clonshaugh, just as the N32 branches towards the Baskin, and a Hilton Hotel and a number of retail and service outlets at the nearby Northern Cross development, on the lands of the former Belcamp College in Balgriffin.

 Bewley's have a tea and coffee packing plant west of the Northern Cross development and a number of companies are also based there.